-Here's The Worst Personality Trait Of Each Zodiac Sign
+These Are The Worst Traits of Each Zodiac Sign - SHE'SAID'

 Libra

 Never ask a Libra where they want to go for dinner; you’ll both be starving by the time you get fed up with their endless debating and make a command decision yourself.
-They’re air signs, like Gemini, but because they’re cardinal signs, they want to be in charge.
-In short: UGH.
+They’re air signs, like Gemini, but because Libra is the cardinal air sign, they want to be in charge.
+Sigh.

 Scorpio